pingcap/dbt-tidb/CONTRIBUTING.md

 ## How to formate your code

-tidb-dbt use black to fmt Python.
+dbt-tidb use black to fmt Python.
 To fmt your code, you need to:

-first, install black
+First, install black
 ```
 pip3 install black
 ```